Skip to content

 While there’s no hard and fast rule about closing your bank account when exiting Germany, retaining it can be beneficial in certain scenarios.
 This might include reasons such as collecting earnings from German sources, holding onto a reserve of euros, accessing retirement funds, seeking a pension refund, or simply to make a return to Germany easier in the future.
 However, it’s crucial to weigh several considerations:

 Fees: Some German bank accounts come with recurring fees, either monthly or annually.
-If these costs are associated with your account and you foresee minimal usage, it might be cost-effective to shut it down.
+If these costs are associated with your account, and you foresee minimal usage, it might be cost-effective to shut it down.

 Tax Implications: Your new residence country might necessitate the declaration of overseas bank accounts for taxation.
 It’s prudent to familiarize yourself with tax requirements in your upcoming domicile.